matthewrobertson/ERB-Sublime-Snippets/README.md

 ##Questions, Comments, Concerns?

-Feel free to submit a pull request if you have any snippets you would like to add.
+Feel free to submit a pull request with any snippets you would like to add to the project.
 If you have any problems or suggestions you can contact me [on twitter](https://twitter.com/mattdrobertson).

 ##License